-CONNECTICUT ROADS ARE INCREASINGLY CONGESTED
+LOUISIANA ROADS ARE INCREASINGLY CONGESTED

-In 2019, the state's transportation system carried 31.6 billion annual vehicle miles of travel (VMT).
-Due to the Covid-19 pandemic, vehicle travel in Connecticut dropped by as much as 51 percent in April 2020 (as compared to vehicle travel during the same month the previous year), but rebounded to 17 percent below the previous year's volume in December 2020.
-Congested roads choke commuting and commerce and cost Connecticut drivers \$2.6 billion each year in the form of lost time and wasted fuel.
-In the most congested urban areas, drivers lose up to \$1,037 and spend as many as 57 hours per year sitting in congestion.
-The chart below shows the annual number of hours lost to congestion per driver and the average cost per driver of lost time and wasted fuel due to congestion in the state's largest urban areas.
+In 2019, the state's transportation system carried 51.4 billion annual vehicle miles of travel (VMT).
+Due to the Covid-19 pandemic, vehicle travel in Louisiana dropped by as much as 36 percent in April 2020 (as compared to vehicle travel during the same month the previous year), but rebounded to six percent below the previous year's volume in January 2021.
+Congested roads choke commuting and commerce and cost Louisiana drivers \$3 billion each year in the form of lost time and wasted fuel.
+In Louisiana's most congested urban areas, drivers lose up to \$1,312, spend as many as 60 extra hours per year stuck in traffic and waste 26 gallons of fuel due to congestion.
+The chart below shows the annual number of hours and gallons of fuel lost to congestion per driver, and the average cost per driver of lost time and wasted fuel due to congestion in the state's largest urban areas.